Lowering your bills: Our focus on heat

 The reality of heating

 Most people aren’t currently keeping their heating utility bills as low as they could be.
-Through being mindful of your usage and being efficient with the natural tools that your home provides, you can save a significant amount of money.
-Grabbing a sweater instead of turning up the thermostat can make a real difference on utilities.
+By being mindful of your usage and being efficient with the natural tools that your home provides, you can save a significant amount of money.
+Grabbing a jumper instead of turning up the thermostat can make a real difference on utilities.
 Start paying attention to your usage today and watch your bills drop.
 Get those kids wearing track pants, socks and a light jumper in the house too!

 - Debt free, Here’s how, starting in 2020

 - What if I lose my job?

 - Financial Stress

 - Ditching the Debt and Maintaining Debt Freedom!